brady-lab-rockefeller/conkat_seq/README.md

 Pre-processing (primer removal, length trimming, dereplication) of subpool-demultiplexed amplicon reads.

-Processed reads from all library subpools are clustered using VSEARCH implementation of the USEARCH algorithim.
+Processed reads from all library subpools are clustered using VSEARCH implementation of the USEARCH algorithm.
 Each cluster contains a set of highly similar amplicon sequences (<95% identity) originating from one or more library subpools.

 - input:
     1. Folder containing amplicon sequencing fasta file(s).
 Files must be demultiplexed according to subpool amplicon barcode.
-    For example, if the targeted domain amplifcation was performed on a 384 subpools library (i.e., 384 PCR reactions), the demultiplexed data will consist of 384 individual FASTA files representing each one subpool sample.
+    For example, if the targeted domain amplification was performed on a 384 subpools library (i.e., 384 PCR reactions), the demultiplexed data will consist of 384 individual FASTA files representing each one subpool sample.

 - output
     1. Domain amplicons clustering table in a UCLUST-format tabbed text format [sample_name.txt]